your-trickster/your-trickster.github.io/wiki/intertype_relations.md

 Naming (in terms of how the other party’s ego block maps onto your own roles) is as follows:

 - Identity — hero-parent (relation with your Ego);
-- Duality — soul-child (relation with your Anima).
-Note: generally the most preferable of relations;
+- Duality — soul-child (relation with your Anima);
 - Contrary — nemesis-senex (relation with your Shadow);
 - Enigma — demon-trickster (relation with your Persona);
 - Mirror — parent-hero;